 A Look Inside: Your Health & Wellness, In Fitness, Food In Poetry, In Food Photography, Food And Drink (recipes), Veg Corner, Jamaican Vegan Food Words & Phrases

 ‘What if by being your most authentic, perfectly imperfect self, you can transform your health and your life while having an extraordinary impact on the world?’
 These are words spoken by Andrea Pennington during one of her episodes on TEDx Talks.
 Andrea Pennington is a Physician, Author, Mentor, Visionary and Host of Liberate Your Authentic Self.
 We are reminded by Andrea that when we embrace the ideals of others in an attempt to fit in – to be accepted – that glimmer reflected deep in our eyes takes a back seat to self.
 We then begin to masquerade as a half-baked version of ourselves.

-This issue of Cooking Green Goodness Magazine is titled Fruitful Love, Cho-Cho, Perfect Imperfections.
+This issue of Cooking Green Goodness Magazine is titled Fruitful Love, Chuo-Cho, Perfect Imperfections.
 Fruitful Love (see Food In Poetry, page 10) is nature’s energy.
 Fruitful Love uplifts one’s condition.
-Fruitful Love speaks to actions we take to nourish ourselves and powerfully support our health.
+Fruitful Love takes us to a place of peace where we can reconnect with our true selves.
+Fruitful Love speaks to actions we take to nourish ourselves physically, emotionally, and spiritually, to powerfully support our health.
 Know that you have far more power over your well-being and impact in life than you might give yourself credit for.

 It is also important to know that to transform what you are on the outside, you have to transform who you are on the inside.